 In order to provide a more complete picture of the information currently available, we conducted some quick and basic data exploration.
-In its current state, the spreadsheet lists 3226 specimens housed in more than 60 institutions on six continents (Fig. 1).
-About 240 specimens have associated information on ontogeny.
-Approximately a third has associated locality data.
-The only 16 entries in the stratigraphy column are because this was one of the last added columns, so that much of this information is still contained in other columns, or has yet to be extracted from collection databases and published literature.
-This short data exploration shows that thousands of sauropod specimens from the Morrison Formation are available for study around the world and indicates the potential of such a spreadsheet for planning and conducting future research projects.
+In its current state, the spreadsheet lists 3346 specimens housed in more than 60 institutions on six continents (Fig. 1).
+About 290 specimens have associated information on ontogeny.
+Approximately half has associated locality data, but this number likely increases considerably in the near future, because the locality column was added only recently, and a lot of information still has to be moved into this column.
+The same accounts for the currently 930 entries in the stratigraphy column, where much of this information is still contained in other columns, or has yet to be extracted from collection databases and published literature.
+Numbers of specimens per institution or locality can be calculated too, but this would be somewhat misleading, because some sites produced largely disarticulated material or have not been documented in enough detail to reconstruct specimen association.
+These collections had to be cataloged giving different numbers to every single bone, which obviously inflates specimen numbers compared to partial or complete skeletons.
+In any case, this short data exploration shows that thousands of sauropod specimens from the Morrison Formation are available for study around the world and indicates the potential of such a spreadsheet for planning and conducting future research projects.

 Acknowledgments

 The authors want to express their deep appreciation for all the curators and collection managers, as well as their volunteers, who are working hard to digitize collection data and making them publicly accessible.
 There would be too many to mention personally, and some people might be forgotten, so it is easier to just provide a general, big Thank You.
 The main institutions providing information and access to specimens are the Beneski Museum at Amherst College (Amherst, Massachusetts, USA), the American Museum of Natural History (New York, USA), Academy of Natural Sciences (Philadelphia, Pennsylvania, USA), the Museum of Paleontology of the Brigham Young University (Provo, Utah, USA), Carnegie Museum of Natural Histoy (Pittsburgh, Pennsylvania, USA), Cincinnati Museum Center (Cincinnati, Ohio, USA), Cleveland Museum of Natural History (Cleveland, Ohio, USA), Dinosaur National Monument (Vernal, Utah, USA), Dallas Museum of Natural History (Dallas, Texas, USA), Denver Museum of Nature and Science (Denver, Colorado, USA), Field Museum of Natural History (Chicago, Illinois, USA), Houston Museum of Nature and Science (Houston, Texas, USA), Museum für Naturkunde (Berlin, Germany), Kansas University, Department of Vertebrate Paleontology (Lawrence, Kansas, USA), Los Angeles County Museum (Los Angeles, California, USA), Museum of the Rockies (Bozeman, Montana, USA), Museum of Western Colorado (Grand Junction, Colorado, USA), Natural History Museum (London, UK), New Mexico Museum of Natural History (Albuquerque, New Mexico, USA), Sam Noble Oklahoma Museum of Natural History (Oklahoma City, Oklahoma, USA), Smithsonian Institution, National Museum of Natural History (Washington DC, USA), South Dakota School of Mines (Rapid City, South Dakota, USA), Sauriermuseum Aathal (Aathal, Switzerland), Royal Tyrrell Museum (Drumheller, Alberta, Canada), Utah Museum of Natural History (Salt Lake City, Utah, USA), University of Wyoming Museum of Geology (Laramie, Wyoming, USA), Wyoming Dinosaur Center (Thermopolis, Wyoming, USA), Yale Peabody Museum (New Haven, Connecticut, USA).

+We thank Jordan Mallon for the editorial handling, and Kenneth Carpenter and Femke Holwerda for their thoughtful reviews.